We are UMaine

 When referring to a specific university department (and not the university itself), use the full name of the university followed by the department or unit name, i.e., the University of Maine Department of English.

-For a copy of the full University of Maine style guide, contact the Division of Marketing and Communications, 207.581.3743, or view this Google Doc copy online.
+For a copy of the full University of Maine style guide, contact the Division of Marketing and Communications, 207.581.3743, or view UMaine’s editorial style guide (Google Doc) online.

 The following text may be used when a short description of the university is required:

-The University of Maine is the state’s land grant and sea grant institution.
+The University of Maine is the state’s land grant, sea grant, and space grant institution, with a regional campus at the University of Maine at Machias.
 Located in Orono, it serves as the flagship university of the seven-member University of Maine System.
 UMaine is responsible for providing world-class undergraduate and graduate education, basic and applied research, and outreach services to extend UMaine’s expertise and resources statewide to the people of Maine.

 University of Maine System references